umaidali236/development-environment-setup-demo/README.md

 2. Download the installer for your operating system.
  ![git-for-windows](/documentation/images/git-win.jpg)
 3. Run the installer and follow the on-screen instructions to complete the installation.
+4. In the component selection screen, leave the defaults unless you need to change them and click Next.
  ![git-for-windows](/documentation/images/git/git-components.jpg)
+5. Select a text editor you want to use with Git.
+Use the drop-down menu to select `visual studio code` and click Next.
  ![git-for-windows](/documentation/images/git/git-text-editor.jpg)
+6. The next step allows you to choose a different name for your initial branch.
+The default is master.
  ![git-for-windows](/documentation/images/git/git-branch-name.jpg)
+7. The next step allows you to change the PATH environment.
+The PATH is the default set of directories included when you run a command from the command line.
+Keep the middle (recommended) selection and click Next.
  ![git-for-windows](/documentation/images/git/git-path-environment.jpg)
+8. The installer prompts you to select the SSH client for Git to use.
+Git already comes with its own SSH client, so if you don't need a specific one, leave the default option and click Next.
  ![git-for-windows](/documentation/images/git/git-ssh.jpg)
+9. The next option relates to server certificates.
+The default option is recommended for most users.
  ![git-for-windows](/documentation/images/git/git-ssl.jpg)
+10. The following selection configures line-ending conversion, which relates to the way data is formatted.
+The default selection is recommended for Windows.
+Click Next to proceed.
  ![git-for-windows](/documentation/images/git/git-line-ending.jpg)
+11. Choose the terminal emulator you want to use.
+The default MinTTY is recommended for its features.
+Click Next to continue.
  ![git-for-windows](/documentation/images/git/git-terminal.jpg)
+12. The next step allows you to choose what the git pull command will do.
+The default option is recommended.
+Click Next to continue.
  ![git-for-windows](/documentation/images/git/git-gitpull.jpg)
+13. The next step is to choose which credential helper to use.
+Git uses credential helpers to fetch or save credentials.
+The default option is the most stable one.
+Select your preferred credential manager and click Next.
  ![git-for-windows](/documentation/images/git/git-credential.jpg)
+14. The next step lets you decide which extra options to enable.
  ![git-for-windows](/documentation/images/git/git-extra.jpg)
+15. Depending on which Git version you are installing, it may offer to install experimental features.
+For the most stable operation, do not install experimental features and click Install.
  ![git-for-windows](/documentation/images/git/git-experimental.jpg)
+16. Once the installation is complete, tick the boxes to view the Release Notes or launch Git Bash if you want to start using Git right away, and click Finish.
  ![git-for-windows](/documentation/images/git/git-finish.jpg)